Inducks: Data details

 The Inducks database lists publications, stories, characters and creators which are cross-referenced.
 Each story is given a unique "storycode" so that reprints (often from all over the world) may be found for any story.
 A large number of Disney comics publications are indexed for the following countries: Australia, Brazil, Denmark, Italy, Finland, France, Germany, Greece, the Netherlands, Norway, Poland, Spain, Sweden and United States.
-Among countries with a significant Disney comics tradition, indexes for Mexico, United Kingdom and (ex-)Yugoslavia are still very incomplete.
+Among countries with a significant Disney comics tradition, indexes for Mexico, United Kingdom and (ex-) Yugoslavia are still incomplete.

 Inducks integrates previous studies and research works, with permission of the authors, as well as its own research.
 Thanks to contacts with creators, it provides credits to anonymous (or wrongly-credited) stories.
 In particular, most Disney comics were not given credits until the 1980s or 1990s.
 It also contains information about unpublished Disney comics stories.

 The main interface to Inducks is a search engine, browser and website abbreviated COA, which is daily updated based on Inducks data, and is available in thirteen languages.
 While COA uses Inducks data, it is not part of Inducks itself, but it enables users to navigate and search data which in its raw form consists of very user-unfriendly text files.
 It has a few other features not part of Inducks, like a collection management system and an error tracker tool.